 DIY Friendship Bracelets

 The good news is that you don’t have to be an expert at braiding to create unique designs.
-In fact, some of these friendship bracelet ideas involve no braiding at all.
+In fact, some of these unique friendship bracelets involve no braiding at all.
 How great is that?
 You’ll find that you can make beautiful bracelets from a wide variety of materials, many of which you probably already have on hand.

-These DIY friendship bracelets are great activity to do with the kids on a rainy day.
-And bonus: DIY gifts like this are inexpensive but SUPER thoughtful – any bestie would be thrilled to receive one of these bracelets as a gift!
+These DIY friendship bracelets are a great activity to do with the kids on a rainy day.
+And bonus: DIY gifts like this are inexpensive but SUPER thoughtful – any true friend would be thrilled to receive one of these bracelets as a gift!

 DIY Friendship Bracelets for All Ages

 String Friendship Bracelets from Curly Made: Made with nylon satin cord, these bracelets are a little softer than some, and the style is very simple and laid-back.
-You don’t need any other materials besides the cord, making them inexpensive to whip up a batch for all your friends.
+You don’t need any other materials besides the cord, making them inexpensive to whip up a batch of these fun friendship bracelets for all your friends.

 The Fastest Grown-Up Friendship Bracelets from Hey Wanderer: Looking for friendship bracelets that don’t look juvenile?
 This tutorial is exactly what you need to create beautiful bracelets fast that look like they’re made for adults.
 They look beautiful stacked with other pieces or just as standalone bracelets.